 L.A.P.D.
 Detective Sergeant J. W. Milton's Colt Official Police Revolver

-Detective Sergeant J. W. "Tommy" Milton had served 21 years with the Los Angeles Police Department, when he and Detective R. S. Ingham were called in for backup on the night of May 16th, 1949.
+Detective Sergeant J. W. "Tommy" Milton had served 21 years with the Los Angeles Police Department when he and Detective R. S. Ingham were called in for backup on the night of May 16th, 1949.
 Charles S. Thompson had fired a shot into the ceiling of his bedroom earlier, and neighbors notified the police.
 By the time Milton and Ingham arrived on the scene, Thompson emerged from his house brandishing a .32 cal automatic pistol.
 Milton grabbed Thompson from behind attempting to disarm him.
 Thompson spun and fired twice, one bullet striking Milton.
-Milton produced this revolver from his holster, and fired once into Thompson's head, killing him instantly.
+Milton produced this Colt revolver from his holster and fired once into Thompson's head, killing him instantly.
 Detective Milton was taken to Van Nuys Receiving Hospital where he passed away that evening.
 Milton's revolver is a standard issue .38 Special manufactured in 1935.
-It was fitted with FM Inc. 10 Point Target grips by Milton, and he had his name engraved onto the right side of the frame.
+It was fitted with FM Inc. 10 Point Target grips and Milton had his name engraved onto the right side of the frame.
 This gun serves as a reminder of the danger police and rescue officials face every day, and honors one who fell victim in spring 1949.

 Explorer & Hunter Frederick Courteney Selous